nudge-now/sdk-android/README.md

 }
 ```

-#### Manage Custom User Profile
+#### Manage Custom Profile Attributes

-Nudge SDK transfers custom parameters and event counters to Nudge servers whenever necessary.
-But Nudge server will only store activated custom parameters and event counters so you need to activate them using [Dashboard](https://admin.adfresca.com).
-(You can activate up-to 20 custom parameters and event counters in total.)
+Nudge SDK transfers custom profile attributes to Nudge servers whenever necessary.
+But Nudge server will only store activated custom profile attributes so you need to activate them using [Dashboard](https://admin.adfresca.com).
+(You can activate up to 20 custom parameters and event counters in total.)

 <img src="https://s3-ap-northeast-1.amazonaws.com/file.adfresca.com/guide/sdk/custom_parameter_index.png">

-Under 'Overview' tab, click 'Settings - Custom Parameters' menu.
+Under 'Overview' tab, click 'Settings - Custom Profile Attrs' menu.
 Locate the unique key of a custom parameter or an event counter and set its 'Name' then you can activate it by clicking "Activate" button.

 #### Stickiness Event Counters